saintmalik/blog.saintmalik.me/blog/2026-06-05-cloud-cost.md

 ### VPC Endpoints for S3 & ECR
 Using VPC Endpoints so that traffic from private subnets doesn't go through a NAT Gateway, avoiding heavy NAT data processing charges (especially when pulling large Docker images).
 - **S3 Gateway Endpoints** are completely free.
 Since ECR image layers are actually stored in S3, this is a must-have to avoid NAT costs on image pulls.
-- **ECR Interface Endpoints** have a small hourly cost but are significantly cheaper than paying NAT data charges if you are pulling images frequently.
+- **ECR Interface Endpoints** have a small hourly cost but are much cheaper than paying NAT data charges if you are pulling images frequently.

 ### EBS & Storage Optimization
 - **EBS Volume Right-Sizing:** Upgrade your volumes from `gp2` to `gp3`. `gp3` is cheaper per GB, and it lets you control IOPS and throughput independently of storage size.
 This means there is no need to overprovision storage just to meet performance targets.